SaifEddineGhribi/Subvention_prediction/README.md

-# RAMP starting kit on the prediction of subventions allocated to projects in Paris
+# RAMP starting kit on the prediction of grants allocated to projects in Paris

+**Authors:**
-**Authors: Angelo CANESSO - Enrique GOMEZ - Saif GHRIBI - Ramzi HAMDI - Ahlem JOUIDI - Leandro NASCIMIENTO**
+**Angelo CANESSO - Enrique GOMEZ - Saif GHRIBI** **Ramzi HAMDI - Ahlem JOUIDI - Leandro NASCIMIENTO**

+Associations are an important part of French population's lives.
+In fact, one half of the French over 18 years old takes part of at least one association.
+Either cultural, educative of sportive, an association needs funds and one of the most repanded ways of get them is by applying for public grants.

-Here we propose a challenge, that is to predict the subventions allocated by the Parisian townhouse to a given project.
-The description of the challenge and the data is available in the notebook.
-The data are available at https://opendata.paris.fr/explore/dataset/subventions-accordees-et-refusees.
+Here we propose a challenge, that is to predict the grants allocated by Paris to associations.
+The description of the challenge is available in the notebook.
+The data and its description is available at https://opendata.paris.fr/explore/dataset/subventions-accordees-et-refusees.